Anarchism: Info Page

 Anarcho-Syndicalism

-• Anarcho-syndicalism is based on the framework of Anarcho-Communism but emphasizes union struggle and worker self-organization as a strategy to achieve anarchist communism and improve the living conditions of the wage-earning class in capitalism.
+• Anarcho-Syndicalism is based on the framework of Anarcho-Communism but emphasizes union struggle and worker self-organization as a strategy to achieve anarchist communism and improve the living conditions of the wage-earning class in capitalism.

 • Anarcho-syndicalists usually form their own trade union federations, which are independent of the social democratic and reformist trade unions.